hsinyuan-huang/hsinyuan-huang.github.io/about/index.md

 ---

 I am Hsin-Yuan Huang (黃信元), a Ph.D. student beginning at California Institute of Technology (Caltech).
-During undergraduate, I have been studying extensively in computer science and physics; with previous research experiences in Machine Comprehension (at <a href="https://allenai.org/" target="_blank">Allen Institute of AI</a> and <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-ai/" target="_blank">Microsoft Research AI</a>), Optimization, and Statistical Machine Learning (with <a href="https://www.csie.ntu.edu.tw/~cjlin/" target="_blank">Prof. Chih-Jen Lin</a>).
+During undergraduate, I studied extensively in computer science and physics; with previous research experiences in Machine Comprehension (at <a href="https://allenai.org/" target="_blank">Allen Institute of AI</a> and <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-ai/" target="_blank">Microsoft Research AI</a>), Optimization, and Statistical Machine Learning (with <a href="https://www.csie.ntu.edu.tw/~cjlin/" target="_blank">Prof. Chih-Jen Lin</a>).

 ## My Research Interest:

 I am interested in the outer product of quantum and AI.
 Things orbiting in my mind include:
 * How AI can help quantum technology and fundamental physics research?
+* What are some near-term applications of <a href="https://arxiv.org/abs/1801.00862" target="_blank">NISQ technology</a>?
 * What kind of new machine learning paradigm could emerge on quantum computers?

-* What are some near-term applications of <a href="https://arxiv.org/abs/1801.00862" target="_blank">NISQ technology</a>?
+Be cautious that it is not clear whether AI would help much and whether NISQ technology would be greatly useful.
+It is likely that they will both be limited.
+And we are still years (maybe decades) away to have a fully-functional fault-tolerant quantum computers.
+I just believe these are important questions worth exploring in the long-term and I really enjoy thinking about physics.

 <figure class="half">
 	<img src="{{base.url}}/assets/img/me-1.jpg" class="img-disappear">